-- Maintain female representation of at least 20% of the total workforce including senior management roles as Rex progresses through the next stages of the Company's development. - During each Director selection and appointment process, the professional search firm supporting the Board, if used, will provide a mix of credible and suitably experienced female and male candidates, with a minimum of at least one female candidate.
-If an appointment is made without the use of an external search firm, the Board will appoint a sub-committee which will provide a similar mix of candidates for consideration.
+- Maintain female representation of at least 20% of the total workforce including senior management roles as Rex progresses through the next stages of the Company's development. - During the selection and appointment process of each Director, either a professional search firm supporting the Board or a Board sub-committee (or both) will provide a mix of credible and suitably experienced female and male candidates, with a minimum of at least one female candidate.

-At 30 June 2019, women made up 25% of the total workforce of the Company.
-At this time, there are no women on the Board of Rex, however, the CFO and Company Secretary are present at Board meetings.
+At 30 June 2020, women made up 25% of the total workforce of the Company.
+Currently, there are no women on the Board of Rex, however, the CFO and Company Secretary are present at Board meetings.
+During the year, Rex has recruited additional female staff with technical expertise at its Hog Ranch Project in Nevada, USA.